- Learn about the FTSE 250, a UK stock market index of 250 major companies.

 A market price order is the most straightforward, requiring virtually no setup.
 Once executed, you’ll get shares at the next available market price for the share or fund unit.

 You’ll need more options regarding order configuration if you have a specific strategy.
-Some brokers have highly customisable orders that can be triggered by events, meaning you can buy or sell when your chosen share or fund hits a price target.
+Some brokers have highly customizable orders that can be triggered by events, meaning you can buy or sell when your chosen share or fund hits a price target.

 Step 6: Place your order